 You may want to get down on the floor and demonstrate something.
 If so, make sure everybody can see and knows what's going on.
 I usually demonstrate a swing and a strip the willow at a barn dance.
 And I've discovered that my dance “Dunant House Waltz” gets walked through much quicker if I grab a few people and demonstrate it first.

 Rapport.
 Don't browbeat the crowd, and don't patronise them.
 “Don't listen to the other seven callers in your set: listen to father and you can't go wrong”.
 You might get away with this sort of thing — it depends on your rapport with the crowd.
 I remember a caller saying “If you don't pay attention you won't get the dance right”.
 This is the school-teacher approach, and it annoys me (though of course it's perfectly true).
 I barracked him; he tried to slap me down; I refused to be slapped down.
 People do folk dancing because they enjoy it; they don't want to be treated like children.
 Some clubs are noisy — but why?
 Is it because they don't understand what the caller's talking about?
 Or is it just people having a good time and chatting to their friends?
 You can tell them to shut up, provided you're friendly about it.
-I'm rude to the crowd, but I choose my targets carefully — people who won't be offended and can give as good as they get.
+I'm rude to the crowd, but I choose my targets carefully — people who won't be offended.
 It's all done in fun and — I hope — taken that way.
 I hate calling to a dead crowd, where nobody says anything…

 Particularly at a barn dance, it's really useful to find someone you can pick on!
-You'll recongise the type — he's probably wearing a gingham skirt, pigtails and cowboy boots.
+You'll recognise the type — he's probably wearing a gingham skirt, pigtails and cowboy boots.
 Make a fairly inoffensive remark and see how he reacts.
 Chances are, he'll love being the centre of attention and everybody else (especially his mates) will love you picking on him.
 Find out his name, and use it.
 You can also be nice to him at times — “I don't know why you're all having trouble with that — Charlie got it right”.
 But don't overdo it, or some people may feel they're being left out — make sure you talk to the whole floor and not just a small group of people.

 I do the same thing with dancers, and most of them seem to like it, though I know there are those who think “Why doesn't he just shut up and get on with the dance?”.
 I usually pick on people I know, who won't mind and who will give as good as they get.
 And — unlike some callers — I don't feel I need to have the last word.
 If I make a witty remark and someone on the floor makes an even better comeback, I'm happy to join in the general laughter — I don't feel threatened by that at all.